How FTM Ensures Lightning-Fast Transaction Processing

 Comparison of FTM’s speed with other blockchains

-An important aspect of a blockchain platform’s usability and scalability is how quickly transactions are processed.
-Let’s compare the transaction processing speed of Fantom (FTM) with that of other well-known blockchain systems to better understand how it compares.
+An important aspect of a blockchain platform’s usability and scalability is how quickly you can process these transactions.
+Let’s compare the transaction processing speed of Fantom (FTM) with that of other well-known blockchain systems to understand better how it compares.

 Compared to Ethereum, the second-largest platform by market value, Bitcoin, the original blockchain platform, processes transactions at a rate of about seven per second.
 Another well-known platform, Binance Smart Chain (BSC), handles about 100 transactions per second, while Solana handles about 65,000.